cfmorris/fresh-kali/README.md

 3. cd /usr/share/wordlists
 4. sudo unzip seclists.zip
 5. sudo gzip -d rockyou*
 6. openvpn stuff
+7. update burp
-7. set up foxy proxy, Burp CA Certificates
+8. set up foxy proxy, Burp CA Certificates
-8. download standalone jython for burp
+9. download standalone jython for burp

 #Tips for not bricking kali:
 - installing R seems to do have weird and inexplicable consequences.
 Figure out how to use a virtual environment.